A united front against China? Why that’s tricky for US and Europe.

 One factor that will determine the choices America’s allies make will be just how reliable a U.S. partner they see.
 Says Ms. Conley: “The allies can’t be expected to buy into a U.S.-led ideological battle if in Washington the pendulum is swinging every four years.”

-The ideological battle that President Joe Biden sees pitting the democratic governance of the United States and its Western allies against the autocratic model of a rising China may sound like it’s all about politics and values – and quite separate from global economics.
+The ideological battle that President Joe Biden sees pitting the democratic governance of the United States and its Western allies against the autocratic model of a rising China may sound as if it’s all about politics and values – and quite separate from global economics.

 But unlike the Cold War of the last century, the 21st century’s autocracy-democracy confrontation will be significantly intertwined with economics, experts say.